Q. What is Give Local MOV?

 Q. Which organizations can participate?

-Organizations are eligible to participate if they meet all four (4) of the following criteria:
+Organizations are eligible to participate in Give Local MOV if they meet all four (4) of the following criteria:

-- They must benefit from a charitable fund at the Parkersburg Area Community Foundation & Regional Affiliates of Doddridge County, Ritchie County, and the Little Kanawha Area (PACF)
+- Organizations must benefit from a charitable fund at the Parkersburg Area Community Foundation & Regional Affiliates of Doddridge County, Ritchie County, and the Little Kanawha Area (PACF)

-- Organizations that have participated in orientation and signed the Give Local MOV Memo of Understanding
+- Organizations that have participated in a mandatory Give Local MOV orientation training.

 If an organization does not meet these requirements and would like to be considered for participation, please contact Parkersburg Area Community Foundation staff member Julie Posey (Julie.Posey@pacfwv.com).

 Anyone may donate.
 Donations through the Give Local MOV online portal to charitable nonprofit organizations are tax-deductible and cannot be refunded.
 Contributions may be made via credit and debit card only.
 Donations will be received and receipted by Parkersburg Area Community Foundation (PACF).